MrSkinny/example-jwt-node-auth/README.md

 }
 ```

-These get stored in a `tokens` field on the User model.
-Every sign in generates a new token and deleted when a Sign Out occurs.
+These payload objects are stored in a `tokens` field on the User model when the token is generated.
+Every Sign In generates a new token and is deleted when a Sign Out occurs.

 The server verifies a token is valid by
 1) Decoding the JWT encoded string - this will fail if it's a malformed string or doesn't match the server secret